Spinach pierogi deliciously served on plate

 Step 2: Prep Filling

 1. Thaw frozen spinach.
 Place a non-stick skillet on low heat and add a tablespoon of butter or oil.
 Once the butter has melted, add the frozen spinach and let it thaw slowly.
-If the frozen garlic starts to scorch, add a bit more fat or water.
+If the frozen spinach starts to scorch, add a bit more fat or water.

 Defrosting spinach in a skillet